notuntoward/ref/obsidian/Obsidian Share Vault/lit/refwrangle/Zotero to Obsidian to RAG.md

 	- Maybe the zotero click would only send the zotero item citekeys, which would avoid the awful zotero citekey selector.
 	- An obsidian process would then look for these keys within obsidian's copy of the zotero DB, put there by, perhaps, the [[Dailies/2025-02-07.md#Zotero Sync Client Plugin |Zotero Sync Client Plugin]] or use one of the [[lit/refwrangle/Zotero to Obsidian to RAG.md#Obsidian plugins which are zotero DB interfaces |Obsidian plugins which are zotero DB interfaces]]
 	- Maybe there could be a python watcher to handle all of this?
+- [ ] Put obsidian note overwrite popup dialog in Zotero instead of Python
+	- [This script](<Obsidian/Zotero 6 to 7.md#^payx >) managed to do it.
+	- !
+Try it, just to see if popups really do work
+	- [ ] It's a crappy numbered-choice popup: can I do better?
+- Could get a file picker from [this script](<Obsidian/Zotero 6 to 7.md#^2ry5 >)
 ### Push with Zotero Action Cmd Plugin
 See: [zotero-action-cmd: A plugin for Zotero.
 Perform operations to execute custom commands](https://github.com/Bowen-0x00/zotero-action-cmd)
+- almost no documentation
 - can trigger?
 	- system call so python or whatever
 	- run an http request?